 Healthy Foods, Healthy Soils:

-Local Zoning and Land Use Rules for Composting Operations of all Sizes and Strengthening the Local Food System
+Improving Local Zoning and Land Use Rules for Composting Operations of all Sizes and Strengthening the Local Food System

 San Diego County disposes of more than one million tons of compostable materials in landfills every year.
 Better management of these discards (yard trimmings, food scraps, manure, etc.) will improve air and water quality, reduce soil erosion, revitalize agricultural and garden soils, ensure a robust and healthy food system, and create local jobs while protecting human health and improving the quality of life for the region’s populace.